Classic Reel: 'Barabbas'

 - Anthony Quinn and other cast members later appeared in the 1977 miniseries, Jesus of Nazareth.
 Quinn played Caiaphas, a Jewish High Priest and Head of the Sanhedrin.
 Ernest Borgnine played the Centurion, and Valentina Cortese played Queen Herodias.

 -The sun darkening during the Crucifixion/ Christ's death was an actual solar eclipse.
-The director deliberately delayed shooting to be able to capture the moment for the haunting scene.
+The director deliberately delayed shooting in order to capture the moment for the haunting scene.

 Barabbas: I was the opposite of everything he taught, wasn't I?
 Why did he let himself be killed instead of me?